 Rockstar actually sent Kotaku their 2018 summary of average reported work hours across its studios, which claim that the company's average week consisted of 42.4 hours from January to March.
 From April to June, this rose to 45.5 hours, and further up to 45.8 hours from July to September.

 Unfortunately, stats can be misleading at times and this seems to be one of those times because not all Rockstar employees were equally caught by the dreaded crunch.
-Dan Houser corrected his initial statement since, claiming that the 100 hour weeks were only for the writing team, which already shows that average stats don't tell the whole story.
+Dan Houser corrected his since, claiming that the 100 hour weeks were only for the writing team, which already shows that average stats don't tell the whole story.
 Add to that some wildly varying employee testimonies and we're on the same page.

 Add to that the fact that Rockstar spans a bunch of studios across the globe and any attempt at an analysis quickly takes a turn into unwise generalisation territory.
 Nevertheless, Kotaku's conversations with England, San Diego and New York offices of Rockstar yielded some interesting testimonies.